MerlinR/CLI_notes/README.md

 ## Features
  - Add, Edit, Delete Notes
- - Notes are plaintext markdown with extending subfolders
+ - Notes are plaintext markdown within extending subfolders as project folders
  - List notes, all or from subfolder
  - extended notes list, list notes and their contents, all or from subfolders
  - Search notes, regex either by note name or it's contents, list all matches